DJ Mangas: Carolina Panthers

 Mangas followed Brady, who was hired as the offensive coordinator of the Carolina Panthers, and joined him as a coaching assistant.

 LSU (second stint)

 Mangas was rehired as the passing game coordinator at LSU in 2021, joining Panthers quarterbacks coach Jake Peetz, who was named the Tigers offensive coordinator.

 UCF

 In 2022, Mangas was hired as a defensive analyst at UCF.

 Buffalo

 On January 14, 2023, Mangas was hired as the offensive coordinator at Buffalo.

 Buffalo Bills

 Immediately following the conclusion of the 2023 Buffalo Bulls football team's season, Mangas left the Bulls and was hired as an offensive aide by the Buffalo Bills.
 Mangas joined the Bills in-season during the team's bye week, once again reuniting with Joe Brady, who had been named the team's interim offensive coordinator on November 14, 2023.
+Following the 2025 season, Mangas was retained on the Bills' coaching staff, after Brady was promoted to head coach.
+Mangas was promoted to become the team's assistant wide receivers coach for the 2026 season.